hamartin/mazeSolver/README.md

 # MAZESOLVER

-This is a script/application for me <Hans Åge Martinsen> to learn a little more about pygame and AI/ML.
+This is a script/application for me <Hans Åge Martinsen> to learn a little more about pygame and reinforcement learning/ML.
 The idea is to create something that generates a maze and then lets an AI/ML train on that maze to solve it.

 The maze stuff is a fork of StanislavPetrovV/Maze_Game with modifications of my own.
 You can find an exact copy of the code i forked in the Maze_Game branch or you can direct your browser to his repository [https://github.com/StanislavPetrovV/Maze_Game](https://github.com/StanislavPetrovV/Maze_Game).
+I suspect as time goes by, the maze game and maze generation stuff will change quite a lot, but the basis of it all will be Stanislav's original project.

 # The idea